azure-ai-foundry/microsoft-ignite-25-demos/Foundry IQ/README.md

 </p>

 ## Station Resources
-**Under NDA**: Please keep these resources and the repository strictly confidential in the meantime.
+**Under EMBARGO**: Please keep these resources and the repository strictly confidential in the meantime.
 On Tuesday, November 18th, during Ignite 2025, you’ll have the opportunity to present and share these materials with attendees at the Foundry IQ Expert Meet Up Station.
 Within this **Foundry IQ** repo folder, you will find the following resources:

 ### Internal
 * Ignite 2025 EMU Foundry IQ Know Before You Go (KBYG)